-Do you teach your kids about how to manage money?
+Do you teach your kids about how to manage money ?
 Better yet, do you teach your kids about money at all?

 I’m not talking about just teaching general principles such as “save money” or “don’t spend it all”.
-I mean are you really teaching them about how to manage their money wisely?
-When they grow up will they have a rock solid concept of how to manage their money well so they don’t end up busted like so many people have over the last few years?
+I mean are you really teaching them about how to manage money wisely?
+When they grow up will they have a rock solid concept of how to manage money well so they don’t end up busted like so many people have over the last few years?

-Managing money has gotten much more complicated over the last 40-50 years because more people are juggling multiple debts such as credit cards, car loans, personal loans, home equity loans, etc. But when it comes down to it, the basics still apply, and if you teach kids to manage their money like their great grandparents did, things will be much simpler and they will be much more likely to prosper financially when they get to adulthood.
+Learning to manage money has gotten much more complicated over the last 40-50 years because more people are juggling multiple debts such as credit cards, car loans, personal loans, home equity loans, etc. But when it comes down to it, the basics still apply, and if you teach kids to manage their money like their great grandparents did, things will be much simpler and they will be much more likely to prosper financially when they get to adulthood.

 Of course what you teach should always evolve with the child and be age appropriate, but here are some general guidelines for teaching kids about money that will always steer them in the right direction: